sivy/monkinetic-2020-content/posts/2014-07-03-easy-way-to-temporarily-kill-logging-in-python.md

----
-Title: 'Easy way to temporarily kill logging in Python'
-Date: 2014-07-03 14:28
+date: 2014-07-03 14:28
-layout: post
-excerpt: >
-  Ever want to just turn off that logger for a while in Python?
+excerpt: Ever want to just turn off that logger for a while in Python?
 Maybe while running tests or debugging?
 Even the CRITICAL messages?
+title: Easy way to temporarily kill logging in Python
 ---
 Ever want to just turn off that logger for a while in Python?
 Maybe while running tests or debugging?
 Even the CRITICAL messages?

 Notice that the logging level contants (`logging.DEBUG` etc) actually represent [numeric values](https://docs.python.org/2/howto/logging.html#logging-levels):